RavenCutie21/MainlineRVC/README.md

 99.9999% translated, removed ton of changes, added 3 guide recommendations to the top, train tab default, and all defaults changed.

 # Installation
-Clone repo, or download both files and place them in the initial RVC folder. thats it :3
+Download both files (or clone repo) and place them in the initial RVC folder (or extract them there). thats it :3

 # Notice